ZoneMinder/zmNinja/CONTRIBUTING.md

 You will now be in a new branch for you to develop the feature

 * You can keep testing your changes.
-Make sure you commit often via `git add <files>` and `git commit -m "comments on changes" .`(you are committing to your local copy, not my repo)
+Make sure you commit often via `git add <files>` and `git commit -m "comments describing change" .`(you are committing to your local copy only here).

+* So far, you are committing changes to your local copy.
+To push it to your fork of zmNinja on github, do `git push origin 1234-new-feature` (replace 1234 and new-feature)

+* Keep repeating above steps as many times as you want till the code is ready.

 * Once done, go to your github webpage and you will see a "create pull request" button in green.
 Review what you are doing a pull request for and click that button - I'll get an email you want me to review your changes